alafgani1000/kuis/README.md

 3. Create a database and configure the database connection in the `.env` file.

-4. Create a new user and set the password in the `.env` file.
+4. Create a new user and set the password in the `.env` file. for more details see the env.example file

 5. Run the migrations: